MCG-NJU/BCN/README.md

 The final performance is made by the combination of Stage Cascade, 1 full-LBP and several times of resized-LBP as post-processing.

 #### 6. Evaluation
-You can still evaluate again the performance of result predicted in step 5), by running `python eval.py --dataset=DS --split=SP`.
+You can still evaluate again the performance of result predicted in step 5) by running `python eval.py --dataset DS --split SP`, but it is not necessary.

 #### About the performance